Bridging State and History Representations: Understanding Self-Predictive RL: Motivating Our Hypotheses

 \item \textbf{Motivating the distraction hypothesis.} The belief that algorithms predicting observations tend to underperform in distracting tasks is supported by several studies~\citep{zhang2020learning,okada2021dreaming,fu2021learning,deng2022dreamerpro}.
 The challenge arises from the need for these models to predict every detail of observations, including irrelevant features, which can be extremely difficult due to randomness and high dimensionality.
 Similar to the motivation in our sample efficiency hypothesis, prior works primarily focus on complex algorithms evaluated in pixel-based tasks, often with real-world video backgrounds as distractors.

 Considering these, we propose a shift towards studying the impact of distractions using a minimalist algorithm in simpler, configurable environments.
-This approach aims to isolate and understand the specific effects of distracting elements in tasks, providing a more straightforward and controlled setting for analysis.
+This aligns with the setting by \citet{lambrechts2022recurrent} demonstrating that, in the toy tasks with temporally-correlated Gaussian noises, recurrent model-free RL learns decision-relevant representations compared to a belief-based approach.
+This experiment design aims to isolate and understand the specific effects of distracting elements in tasks, providing a more straightforward and controlled setting for analysis.

 \item \textbf{Motivating the end-to-end hypothesis.} According to our \autoref{thm:EG_ZP_implies_Er}, learning an encoder end-to-end with the auxiliary task of \ZP can implicitly learn the reward prediction conditioned on its optimality, potentially making it comparable to the phased learning.
 However, this is a theoretical prediction and may not necessarily translate to practical scenarios, particularly considering that RL agents rarely achieve global optima.
 On the other hand, prior works~\citep{schwarzer2020data,ghugare2022simplifying} have shown the success of the end-to-end learning, but these algorithms incorporate other moving components (multi-step prediction, intrinsic rewards) and are not directly applicable to POMDPs.